KusalThiwanka/terraform_aws_cloud_architecture/README.md

     ```

 ### Option 2: Manual Destruction:
-To destroy the infrastructure and clean up all resources created, follow these steps:
 1. Navigate to each component directory and run Terraform destroy command:
     ```bash
     cd vpc_peering
     terraform destroy -auto-approve